SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

     vncserver -kill :N

-where `N` is the number associated to your VNC server.
+where `N` is the number associated to your VNC server in the example it would be `22`.

 ⚠️ NOTE: on EL9 VNC server is sourcing your `~/.profile`, so if there is anything that could cause a loop, consider to amend your `~/.profile` (or temporarily rename it) otherwise your VNC could hung indefinitely.